Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers: Introduction

 \section{Introduction}

-The hydrodynamic force on a small motile organism in the ocean depends not only on its centre-of-mass speed, but also on the mechanism of propulsion, upon the swimming gait.
-This is a consequence of the fact that the swimming gait affects the disturbance produced by the organism as it moves through the fluid.
+A small motile organism swimming in a marine environment experiences a hydrodynamic force.
+How does this force depend on the mechanism of propulsion, upon the swimming gait of the organism?
+How does the shape of the swimmer affect the hydrodynamic force, and how does it depend on the centre-of-mass velocity, and upon the angular velocity of the swimmer?
+Closely related questions concern the disturbance produced by the organism as it moves through the fluid.
 How does the disturbance decay away from the swimmer, how does it change as a function of time for a time-dependent swimming gait, and how do sudden accelerations affect the disturbance?
-These are important questions, because the disturbance flow determines not only the hydrodynamic force, but also hydrodynamic interactions between organisms, and it is known that motile microorgansisms employ hydrodynamic signals to localise prey, to escape their predators, or to find mates \citep{guasto2012fluid}.
+These are important questions, because the disturbance flow determines hydrodynamic interactions between organisms, and it is known that motile microorgansisms employ hydrodynamic signals to localise prey, or to escape their predators, or to find mates \citep{guasto2012fluid}.

-Answering these questions in general is obviously a very difficult task.
-To simplify the problem, the dynamics of motile microorganisms in water is often described using the creeping-flow approximation, neglecting possible effects of unsteady and convective fluid inertia \citep{Lighthill,Blake1971, fauci2006, yates1986, happelbrenner1981,pedleysquirmer,lauga2009,Visser2011}.
-In this overdamped approximation, one obtains centre-of-mass and angular motion of the organism by setting the instantaneous hydrodynamic forces and torques to zero.
-This approach works well for the majority of microorganisms.
-But for larger organisms, in particular for those that swim with highly unsteady time-dependent gaits, fluid inertia cannot be neglected.